The Cinematic Race: Best Film Academy in the World – Next Contenders

 The Usual Suspects: Established Giants in Film Education

 - University of Southern California (USC) – The big kahuna of film schools.
 Mention USC and an average San Diegan might just nod in reverence.
-Important for producing the likes of George Lucas, it’s a factory of cinematic legends.
+Notable for producing the likes of George Lucas, it’s a factory of cinematic legends.

 - New York University (NYU) – If you’re into the whole gritty, “I-made-it-in-New-York” vibe, NYU is your oyster.
 The films made here might just offer more subway scenes than actual tuition lectures.